-The investigation of polaritons in rotating potentials has risen a big interest in the polaritonics community.
-In parallel with our study another experimental observation of the acquisition of angular momenta by externally stirred condensate has been reported by Y.V.I.
-Redondo [190].
-Scientists experimentally investigated the angular momentum of the condensate formed by the similar technique.
-Interestingly, that even though the rotating trap was formed by the combination of Gaussian and Laguerre-Gaussian (l = 1) beam (in contrast to our work), they observed the rotation of the condensate and vortex formation in the similar GHz frequency range.
-Moreover, the recent theoretical study [191] comprehensively considers the theory of the vortex formation in the rotating trap and investigates the coupling and formation of the states with different OAM.
-Another theoretical work [192] from the same group reports on the spin effects of the condensate in the rotating potential.
+The investigation of polaritons in rotating potentials has raised a big interest in the polaritonics community.
+In parallel with our study, another experimental observation of the acquisition of angular momenta by externally stirred condensate has been reported by Y.V.I.
+Redondo et al [191].
+They experimentally investigated the angular momentum of the condensate formed by a similar technique.
+Interestingly, even though the rotating trap was formed by the combination of Gaussian and Laguerre-Gaussian (l = 1) beams (in contrast to our work), Y.V.I.
+Redondo and colleagues observed the rotation of the condensate and vortex formation in the similar GHz frequency range.
+Moreover, the recent theoretical study [192] comprehensively considers the theory of the vortex formation in the rotating trap and investigates the coupling and formation of the states with different OAM.
+Another theoretical work [193] from the same group reports on the spin effects of the condensate in the rotating potential.

 Our findings demonstrate an unconventional GHz stirring method for the generation of robust polariton condensate vortex states co-rotating with the stirring direction.
 We also provide evidence that time-periodic driving can fundamentally affect the dynamics of the excited polariton condensate and, thus, the emission properties of the microcavity.
-Notably, we have shown that the emission intensity, and spectral composition of the condensate depend strongly on the pump rotation speed.
-This opens new perspectives on Floquet engineering [39, 40] in the strong coupling regime and spatiotemporal control of nonlinear fluids of light.
-With the rapid advancements in creating extended polariton networks [32], our method can be used to engineer vortex arrays with controllable OAM to study the complex interplay of polarisation, OAM in polariton lattices.
-Moreover, polariton condensates offer an alternative semiconductor platform for generating a nonlinear structured light.
-In particular, polariton vortices can be used for various applications ranging from classical [32, 47, 193] and quantum computing [49, 194] to super-resolution imaging [195] and optical manipulation of small objects [196].
+Notably, we have shown that the emission intensity and spectral composition of the condensate depend strongly on the pump rotation speed.
+This opens new perspectives on Floquet engineering [38, 39] in the strong coupling regime and spatiotemporal control of nonlinear fluids of light.
+With the rapid advancements in creating extended polariton networks [31], our method can be used to engineer vortex arrays with controllable OAM to study the complex interplay of polarisation, OAM in polariton lattices.
+Moreover, polariton condensates offer an alternative platform for generating a nonlinear structured light.
+In particular, polariton vortices can be used for various applications ranging from classical [31, 46, 194] and quantum computing [48, 195] to super-resolution imaging [196] and optical manipulation of small objects [197].